 But everyone has their limits.
 Some investors lack the discipline, interest, or time required to achieve optimal results.
 Others face financial circumstances too complicated for any one person to reasonably handle alone.
 And even experienced investors can use a coach, or consultant, to save time and gain technical expertise as well.

-“Today’s tools, transparency, and low costs make it easier than ever to manage your own finances, but they also can foster a false sense of security that could put your goals at risk,” says Rob Williams, Certified Financial Planner™ (CFP®) professional and vice president of financial planning at the Schwab Center for Financial Research.
+“Today’s tools, transparency, and low costs make it easier than ever to manage your own finances, but they also can foster a false sense of security that could put your goals at risk,” says Rob Williams, Certified Financial Planner™ (CFP®) professional and director of financial planning at the Schwab Center for Financial Research.